Skip to content

 • If the installer prompts you to install Rosetta, allow the installation to proceed.

-4. Test your license by running gurobi_cl in Terminal.
+4. Test your license by running gurobi_cl --license in Terminal.
 If the license file is not configured correctly, this command will report error 10009.
 Troubleshooting: If you get Error 10009, verify that your license file is correctly located in a valid Gurobi license location.
 For any other error messages, refer to the → Gurobi Help Center for troubleshooting guidance.

 # Check license